-Bright Green Future Grants is a competitive program that provides funding for school-based sustainability projects up to $3,000.
-Applications for the program are accepted each year starting in mid-August through September.
+The Bright Green Future Grants program is a competitive program that provides funding for school-based sustainability projects up to $3,000.
+Applications are accepted annually at the start of the school year.

-The Climate Program leads City efforts to implement strategies that address the challenges of climate change for Austin.
+The Climate Program leads City efforts to address the challenges of climate change for Austin.

 EcoDistricts offer sustainability strategies at the neighborhood level to address equity, resilience, and climate protection.